vishvAsa/notes/history/paganology/Aryan/satem/indo-iranian/indo-aryan/indian-hindu-stats.md

   - But only 20% Muslims & 31% Christians do so.
 - 17% of Hindu adults celebrate Christmas
 - 5% of Hindu adults celebrate Eid
+  - Response fakery likely.
+Seems to refer to greeting and accepting feasts.
 - 63% of Hindus say someone who celebrates Eid cannot be a Hindu.
   - Around 50% for atheism, temple going, prayer.